Welcome

 The Computing and Information Systems group provides computer support and technology solutions for Physics & Astronomy department faculty, students, and staff.
 This website is the starting point for questions regarding your workstation, software, or other technical concerns.

-General hours are Monday through Friday from 8am to 5pm.
+General hours are Monday through Friday from 9am to 5pm.
 For help accessing e-mail, connecting to department resources, or other common questions, please see our database of tutorial articles by clicking "How-To Articles" in the main menu above.
-If your question is not answered by a tutorial article, please submit a support request by clicking "New Support Request" below.
+If your question is not answered by a tutorial article, please submit a support request by sending an email to helpdesk@pa.ucla.edu.

 Are you new to Physics & Astronomy?

-If you're a new faculty or staff member, this webpage will help guide you on subjects such as email setup, VPN, web development, computer hardware and software, and UCLA computing resources.
+If you're a new faculty or staff member, this page will help guide you on subjects such as email setup, VPN, web development, computer hardware and software, and UCLA computing resources.

 UCLA's transformation from Moodle to Canvas